Salamanca: Airport

 Salamanca Airport, located in the military base of Matacán, is located about 14 km east of the city.
+However, the airport only provides seasonal routes to Palma de Mallorca.
+The nearest international airport is Madrid–Barajas Airport, located 228 km south east of the city.

 Public transport

+Salamanca main railway station, Vialia-Estación de Salamanca, is on the lines to Medina del Campo and to Álvia, and sees frequent service to both Madrid and Valladolid, and a daily service to Barcelona via Burgos and Zaragoza.
+A second railway station is called La Alamedilla, situated to the southwest of the main station, used as a terminal for a limited number of trains from Madrid and Valladolid.

 There are 13 bus lines during the day and two night lines.
 Also, a tram line has been proposed.

 Culture and sports

 The Old City of Salamanca was declared a UNESCO World Heritage Site in 1988.
 In 2002, Salamanca shared the title of European Capital of Culture with Bruges.
 In 2005, Salamanca celebrated the 250th anniversary of the construction of the Plaza Mayor with a number of European events (Plaza Mayor de Europa).

 Festivals

 Holy Week

 The Holy Week in Salamanca (Semana Santa) is the most well-known feast in the city.
 Salamanca is renowned for the solemn and sober processions celebrated during Holy Week.
 18, 10,000 brothers or "cofrades", 50 floats or "pasos" celebrate the Passion of Christ with 24 processions and thousands of followers, tourist and visitors.

 Some of the celebrations have been performed for centuries.
 The confraternities carry artistic pasos created by important Spanish artists such as Luis Salvador Carmona, Alejandro Carnicero or Mariano Benlliure.
 In 2003 the Semana Santa of Salamanca obtained the official declaration of International Touristic Interest.